Pharaoh-21/RunesIndex/README.md

 ### 2.2 Variables Used in the Selection of Runes for the Pharaoh Index

-The **Pharaoh Index** evaluates runes based on three primary variables:
+The **General Pharaoh Index of Runes** evaluates runes based on three primary variables:

 #### 2.2.1.
 Market Capitalization (MC)
 - **What it measures:** The total market value of a rune.